Obiente/Cloud/PRICING.md

 Obiente Cloud offers competitive, pay-as-you-go pricing designed to match traditional VPS providers while providing the flexibility of cloud-native resource allocation.
 Our pricing is competitive with major VPS providers like DigitalOcean, Linode, and Vultr.

+**Perfect for game servers and VPSs:** Traditional hosting providers charge you for full-time resources even when your server is idle or offline.
+With our pay-as-you-go model, you only pay for actual runtime and resource usage, saving money when your game server is offline or your VPS has low utilization.

 **Note:** As we grow and achieve better economies of scale, we plan to reduce pricing for storage and other resources.
 We're committed to passing cost savings along to our customers.

 ## Pricing Model

 All resources are billed based on actual usage with no upfront costs or minimum commitments.
 Perfect for applications that need VPS-like pricing with cloud flexibility.

+**Why pay-as-you-go matters:**
+- **Game servers:** Low costs when idle or offline.
+Traditional hosting charges $20-40/month even when your server is empty.
+- **VPS instances:** Pay for actual CPU and memory usage, not idle time.
+Most VPS providers charge full price regardless of utilization.
+- **Development environments:** Stop paying for resources that sit idle overnight or on weekends.
+- **Variable workloads:** Scale costs automatically with demand - no over-provisioning required.

 ---